FRANCE TRAVEL GUIDE

 This varied nation caters to all kinds of holidaymaker: whether you’re looking to explore the stylish boulevards of Paris, escape to the gorgeous countryside of Normandy or relax on the sun-kissed resorts of the French Rivera.

-For those living in Britain, a trip to visit France is as easy as hopping on a 90-minute P&O ferry from Dover to Calais.
+For those living in Britain, a trip to this fantastic country is as easy as hopping on a 90-minute P&O ferry to France from Dover.

 Looking to relax on the beach?
 There are few coastal destinations that come close to the Côte d’Azur.
 The French Riviera is one of the jewels of the Mediterranean, drenched in sunshine 300 days of the year.

-The glittering resorts around Nice are known for being playgrounds for the rich, famous and fabulous.
+The glittering resorts around Nice are known for being playgrounds for the rich, famous, and fabulous.
 Fashionable St Tropez and cultural Cannes are favoured for their cruising, yachting and golfing opportunities.
+A trip to the South coast of France also wouldn’t be complete without stopping by the country’s oldest city, Marseille, a sun-soaked destination oozing style and sophistication.

 The 13 hour drive to the South of France from Calais is like a mini-holiday in itself, presenting the occasion to bypass through idyllic French countryside.